UKCloud/documentation/articles/vmware/vmw-faq-journaling-protection.md

 Currently, you can carry out the following actions using Journaling Protection:

-- Define Virtual Protection Groups (VPGs) which map to one or more vApp.
-These will allow you to maintain a set of rules that will apply to all VMs within the VPG.
-Rules include settings such as the journaling location and network mapping
+- Define virtual protection groups (VPGs) that map to one or more vApp.
+These allow you to maintain a set of rules that apply to all VMs within the VPG.
+Rules include settings such as the journaling location and network mapping.

-- State a desired location that the VM journal is to be stored in (for example, another UKCloud region)
+- State a desired location that the VM journal is to be stored in (for example, another UKCloud region).

-- View the current RPO and RTO (recovery point objective) or RTO (recovery time objectives) are for their protected VMs.
+- View the current RPO (recovery point objective) and RTO (recovery time objectives) for your protected VMs.

-- Self-service restore vApps from a journal via the portal from any point contained within the journal
+- Restore vApps (self-service) from a journal via the portal from any point contained within the journal.

-- View real-time notifications within the Zerto portal to check if VMs are not meeting RPO or RTO targets
+- View real-time notifications within the Zerto portal to check if VMs are not meeting RPO or RTO targets.

-- Perform disaster recovery tests by recovering vApps into the recovery destination
+- Perform disaster recovery tests by recovering vApps into the recovery destination.

 ### Can I set different retention policies for my vApps?